Normal Function

 Hereditary angioedema

-At least two mutations in the F12 gene are associated with hereditary angioedema type III.
-These mutations change single protein building blocks (amino acids) in factor XII, which increases the activity of the protein.
-As a result, more bradykinin is produced, which allows additional fluids to leak through blood vessel walls.
-The accumulation of fluids in body tissues leads to the episodes of swelling in people with hereditary angioedema type III.
+A few variants (also called mutations) in the F12 gene have been found to cause hereditary angioedema, which is a disorder characterized by recurrent episodes of severe swelling (angioedema).
+These variants cause a specific form of the condition known as hereditary angioedema with normal C1-INH.
+The variants change single protein building blocks (amino acids) in factor XII, which leads to the production of a protein that is more easily activated than normal.
+As a result, more bradykinin is released, increases in the amount of fluids that leak through blood vessel walls.
+The accumulation of fluids in body tissues leads to the episodes of swelling in people with hereditary angioedema with normal C1-INH.

 More About This Health ConditionOther disorders

-Approximately 20 mutations in the F12 gene that cause factor XII deficiency have been identified.
+Variants in the F12 gene can also cause a disorder known as factor XII deficiency.
 Factor XII deficiency is an inherited condition characterized by a shortage of factor XII in the blood.
 Individuals with this condition usually do not experience abnormal bleeding or other symptoms.
 Factor XII deficiency is typically discovered during routine blood testing because reduced levels of factor XII cause the blood to take longer to clot in a test tube.
-Most of the mutations that cause factor XII deficiency change single amino acids, which alters the structure of factor XII.
+Most of the variants that cause factor XII deficiency change single amino acids, which alters the structure of factor XII.
 It remains unclear why individuals with factor XII deficiency do not experience abnormal bleeding like those with deficiencies of other coagulation factors.

 Other Names for This Gene